abduRahman49/abduRahman49/README.md

 # Hi there, my name is Abdou 👋

 I'm a computer scientist with 6 years of experience as a Full Stack Developer (specifically) and 10 years of experience in IT (generally).
-My teammates describe me as collaborative, detail-oriented, and with and always eager to learn.
+My teammates describe me as collaborative, detail-oriented, and always eager to learn.
 I'm passionate about deeply understanding problems, solving them in an effective manner and creating scalable applications that clients strongly adopt.

 Skilled in front-end and back-end technologies, focused on delivering high-quality solutions.